sigmonsays/dotbot/README.md

 If no configuration file is provided, dotbot.yaml is assumed if it exists in the current directory.

+Additional configuration files can be provided as positional arguments.
+This makes for a convenient invocation:

+     dotbot link stuff.yaml

 the clean block indicates directories to clean up broken symlinks (aka, dangling symlinks) the tilde (`~`) is automatically expanded to the uses home directory.
 The path is evaluated